+Table 2

-Table 2 Overview of Key Data Needs for Stranded Assets
+Overview of Key Data Needs for Stranded Assets

-KEY UNKNOWN DESCRIPTION SOURCE Investment value of the gas system Utilities, CPUC Recovery timelines and depreciation schedules for the gas system depreciation schedules determine how much value has been recovered and what Timeline and geography for electrification praphy for happening in different areas of the state to determine the Strategy for targeting of electrification Set of criteria for targeting marketing, education, and outreach, incentives, and pilots to ensure a more coordinated rollout of electrification that effectively addresses stranded asset risk CPUC, State Leg- islature with input from stakeholders Threshold for "Used and Useful" The control of the co Timeline and magnitude and timeline for stranded value in California's gas system that needs to be addressed with solutions depending on the interaction of the above unknowns.
-Utilities, CPUC Equitable distribution of stranded asset burden of stranded asset stranded assets depending on timeline, geography, custom- Appropriate mix of solutions for stranded assets Mix of financing and alternative solutions for mitigating stranded asset risk and impact depending on stranded value risk, asset class, geography, etc. CPUC, State Leg- islature with input from stakeholders
+KEY UNKNOWN DESCRIPTION SOURCE Investment value of the gas system Total investment value in the gas system by specific assets, asset classes and geography to determine the overall mag- nitude of value Utilities, CPUC Recovery timelines and depreciation schedules for the gas systemTimelines for recovery of investment in gas system assets to determine how much value has been recovered and what value still needs to be recovered Utilities, CPUC Timeline and geography for electrification Compiled data detailing how quickly electrification is happening in different areas of the state to determine the actual risk of stranded assets and which geographies may need more focused solutions Utilities, CCAs, municipal govern- ments, NGOs, 3rd party installers or contractors Strategy for targeting of electrification Threshold for "Used and Useful"Determination for threshold levels of demand or use for gas assets that determines when an asset is legally considered "used and useful" and allowed to be recovered in ratebase.
+CPUC with input from stakeholders Timeline and magni- tude of stranded asset riskThe specific magnitude and timeline for stranded value in California's gas system that needs to be addressed with solutions depending on the interaction of the above un- knowns.
+Utilities, CPUC Equitable distribution of stranded asset burdenStrategy and balancing of costs and responsibilities for stranded assets depending on timeline, geography, custom- er class, and asset type CPUC, State Leg- islature with input from stakeholders Appropriate mix of solutions for stranded assets Mix of financing and alternative solutions for mitigating stranded asset risk and impact depending on stranded value risk, asset class, geography, etc. CPUC, State Leg- islature with input from stakeholders